Enhancing ECG Classification Robustness with Lightweight Unsupervised Anomaly Detection Filters: Introduction

 To address these gaps, this paper investigates the application of Unsupervised Anomaly Detection (UAD) as an independent filtering mechanism deployed upstream of a diagnostic classifier, as illustrated in \figurename\ \ref{fig:system_concept}.
+Our approach represents a single-inference architecture constrained to under 512k parameters, ensuring compatibility with the limited flash memory and SRAM of low-power microcontrollers.
+Since the filter can run independently from the classifier, the classifier will not be used when inputs are filtered out, further saving energy.
 UAD methods learn a compact representation of the in-distribution data without requiring labeled examples of anomalies, enabling the detection of significant deviations caused by either novel pathologies or noise.
 We conduct a systematic evaluation of diverse UAD methodologies, including Deep Support Vector Data Description (Deep SVDD), reconstruction-based methods (autoencoders (AE) and variational autoencoders (VAE)), Masked Anomaly Detection (MAD), Denoising Diffusion Probabilistic Models (DDPM), and normalizing flows (NF).
 Our analysis focuses specifically on the trade-off between detection performance and computational efficiency essential for deployment in resource-constrained environments.
+Our contributions are as follows: (i) We benchmark six distinct UAD methodologies, optimized via Neural Architecture Search (NAS) under strict resource constraints (\(\le\)512k parameters) and evaluate their efficacy for the detection of OOD CVD classes and signals unsuitable for analysis due to noise using the PTB-XL and BUT QDB datasets; (ii) We empirically identify Deep SVDD as the superior methodology for this application, demonstrating that it offers the optimal balance between computational efficiency and detection performance; (iii) We validate the efficacy of an integrated classifier-filter system in a realistic deployment simulation incorporating unseen CVD classes and calibrated real-world ambulatory noise.
+We show that the upstream UAD filter significantly enhances diagnostic robustness, yielding an accuracy improvement of up to 21.0 percentage points over a classifier-only baseline.